ZhouHaobang/summer-project/README.md

 # summer-project

 These are the codes for numerical experienments in my dissertation.
-We upload codes for three algorithms.
+We upload codes for the following three algorithms.

 Three algorithms:
 1. Alternating Direction Method of Multipliers (ADMM)